 We become accustomed to certain rules of engagement, a group of people we interact with, a routine for our daily lives, etc.

-So, it’s understandable that when something changes, we may feel somewhat adrift or unclear about whether and when old rules and norms still apply.
+So, it’s understandable that when something alters, especially when it happens unexpectedly, we may feel somewhat adrift or unclear about whether and when old rules and norms still apply.
 And anxious about uncertainty.

 And, as people, in general, we dislike uncertainty.

-Depending on the change we’re adapting to, some or all of what we are used to may be up for reinterpretation.
+Depending on what we’re adapting to, some or all of what we are used to may be up for reinterpretation.
 But until we muddle through for a while, we may not be sure what is altered vs. what stays the same.

 Some ‘good changes’ can present quite challenging transition periods.